Author: Ernie Vallery

 Photo Study I

-[Ebal’s Plea, seventeen of thirty-two]
+[Ebal’s Plea, seventeen of thirty]

 As already noted Heritage Science finally published the Stripling team’s peer reviewed article on 12 May 2023.
 That is twelve months after the press conference and almost three and a half years after the tablet’s discovery.